Top 10 Best Luxury Namibia Safari Lodges & Camps

 A safari in Namibia means fantastic wildlife and superb landscapes.
 It also means some pretty special places to stay.
 Choosing where to stay in Namibia is at once pleasurable and easy.
 That’s because the portfolio of Namibia safari lodges and camps extends across the country, and is especially strong in and around Etosha National Park, Sossusvlei and Damaraland.

 Narrowing down the selection of the best lodges and tented camps across Namibia means taking into account a range of criteria.
-These include the level of luxury, the views and general location, the originality of the experience and the overall safari experience.
+These include the level of luxury, the views and general location, the originality of the offering, and the overall safari experience.
 The best places we’ve chosen for you below tick all (or most) of these boxes.

 The accommodations below are not ranked in a specific quality order.

-1. Etosha Safari Lodge (Etosha National Park)
+1. Etosha Safari Lodge (Etosha NP)

-2. Okonjima Plains Camp (Okonjima NR)
+2. Okonjima Plains Camp (Okonjima Private NR)

 3. Etosha Safari Camp (Etosha NP)